 - Your name and location

-- Number of people at your location
+- Number of people with you

-- Injuries to anyone and their location
+- Injuries to anyone, and where injured people are

 - Last known location of the suspect(s), if known

 - Physical description and/or identity of suspects(s), if known